 However, many of these second chance bank accounts have rules that you’ll need to adhere to, such as maintaining a minimum balance in your account or making a certain number of direct deposits each month.
 Second-chance accounts also may have higher monthly fees that can’t be waived, fewer services, and more limitations than standard checking accounts.

 That’s why it’s important to understand and evaluate your options with checking accounts for bad credit.

 The primary consideration when opening a bank account with bad credit or a second chance account should be bank fees.
-The best bank accounts come with:
+The best bank accounts for bad credit come with:

 It’s also important to make sure the financial institution is reputable.
 Stick with a bank account that’s insured by the Federal Deposit Insurance Corporation.

 Not all bank accounts have these features.
 Some second-chance checking accounts may not issue debit cards or checks.
 Others may charge monthly fees and overdraft fees.
 Still others may have a minimum balance requirement.